manaswikamila05/DLMDSEBA02/Code/README.md

 # Approach Steps
-1. Sketched the ERD Diagram: Identified relationships between tables and created a database.
+1. **Sketched the ERD Diagram**: Identified relationships between tables and created a database.
-2. Connected to the Database: Analyzed the dataset and performed data profiling, checking for missing values, outliers, and anomalies.
+2. **Connected to the Database**: Analyzed the dataset and performed data profiling, checking for missing values, outliers, and anomalies.
-3. Identified Potential Factors: Analyzed feature importance to identify key predictors of churn.
+3. **Identified Potential Factors**: Analyzed feature importance to identify key predictors of churn.
 Determined factors that lead to improvement in CLTV and analyzed LTV per group.
-4. Scaled Features: Ensured features had a consistent range or distribution.
+4. **Scaled Features**: Ensured features had a consistent range or distribution.
-5. Converted Categorical Data: Used label encoding techniques to convert categorical data into numerical format.
+5. **Converted Categorical Data**: Used label encoding techniques to convert categorical data into numerical format.
-6. Divided the Dataset: Split the dataset into training, validation, and test sets.
+6. **Divided the Dataset**: Split the dataset into training, validation, and test sets.
-7. Chose Suitable Algorithms: Selected algorithms based on the problem type and data characteristics.
+7. **Chose Suitable Algorithms**: Selected algorithms based on the problem type and data characteristics.
-8. Trained the Model: Used the training dataset to teach the model to recognize patterns.
+8. **Trained the Model**: Used the training dataset to teach the model to recognize patterns.
-9. Evaluated the Model: Assessed the model's generalization capability using the test set and performance metrics such as accuracy, precision, recall, F1 score, ROC-AUC for classification.
-Used feature importance plots to interpret the impact of each feature on the prediction.
+9. **Evaluated the Model**: Assessed the model's generalization capability using the test set and performance metrics.

 # Model 1.
 Customer Churn Prediction
-**Goal**
+**Goal** :
 Identify customers at risk of leaving the service.

 **Value**